Semer7/forex_test/readme.md

 To run application use `sbt run` in root folder
 To package as JAR use `sbt package` and .jar will appear in /target/scala-2.13

-App configuration - in progress
+App configuration:
+Resides in resource folder.
+To be updated.

 TODO:
  - graceful shutdown